The science behind CervestTackling the most complex and critical climate challenges using Earth Science AI

 Research Residents: FAQs

-What can I expect from the programme?
+What can I expect from a research residency?

 Who should apply?